wuyichen24/programming-language-knowledge/go/Concurrency.md

 - **Create channel**
    - Example
      ```go
      myChannel1 := make(chan int)           // The type of messages is int
      myChannel2 := make(chan string)        // The type of messages is string
      myChannel3 := make(chan string, 2)     // The type of messages is string, the channel can buffer up to 2 messages
+     myChannels := make([]<-chan string, 3) // Create 3 channels in a slice
      ```
 - **Send messages**
    - Send single message